openamiguel/NFTulips/README.md

 ### How to Use the NFTulips contract

-TBD...but enjoy this list of contract functions!
+You can interact with the smart contract on EtherScan (link TBA).
 (Note: All of these functions will stop working if I, the owner, unilaterally toggle the emergency "circuit breaker".)

 * `getTulip(uint16 tulipIndex)` to claim a specified tulip for free (yep, for free...plus transaction fees)
 * `transferTulip(address to, uint16 tulipIndex)` to transfer ownership of a specified tulip